dariuszKlimko/dariusz-klimko-calendar/README.md

 ```

 Open "src" folder and delete all files inside.
-Download code from repository and paste to "src".
+Download code from repository and paste into "src".
 ```
 src/
   components/